laro/Cilia/README.md

                   // (with number of iterations determined from the size of the mantissa) }
               ```
-        - Like abbreviated function templates in C++ 20, only without `auto`.
     - _Explicit_ function templates for cases where a common type is required.
         - The template parameters (`<...>`) are given after the function name, so that the function definition is similar to the function call.
           ```